imageplus/API-version-Control/README.md

 These are seperated by `,` and you need to specify the exact version as shown above.

 ## ENV Override
-While `env_override` is true in your config file, most of the configuration can be overriten on your `env` file.
+While `env_override` is true in your config file, most of the configuration can be overwritten on your `env` file.
+This will not take effect if you cache your config.
 Below is the correct syntax for the supported overrides:
 ```
 VCS_{device_type}_MINIMUM_VERSION //Sets the minimum version for {device_type}